Virtual environment configuration requirements

 - In the database settings, go to the Network tab.

 - If the parameters of each object have the Public IP addresses option disabled, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -